AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-cloud-player.md

 ![image](/help/user-guide/assets/cloud-player-install.png)

 1. Click on the install icon and install button on the confirmation dialog.
-This way cloud player will be installed as a standalone application on your device and can be launched using an icon.
+Cloud Player will be installed as a standalone application on your device and can be launched using an icon.

 ### Cloud Player Install Option {#cloud-player-install-option}

 1. The install option for a PWA is also known as "Add to Home Screen" or A2HS feature.
 Support for installing PWAs from the web varies by browser and by platform.
 1. Every browser has different criteria to check if the PWA app is installable or not.
-Generally browser checks these (more details here) -
+Generally browser checks these (more details here):
     * If the application has a manifest json file with minimal required keys for installing the app on the platform i.e., name, icons, start_url, display
     * If the application has a service worker file with a fetch event listener.
     * App must be served over https.